Outerbridge Crossing: Description

 Constructed from 1925 to 1928, the bridge was named for Eugenius Harvey Outerbridge, the first chairman of the then–Port of New York Authority and a resident of Staten Island.
 Rather than calling it the "Outerbridge Bridge", the span was labeled a "crossing".
 The bridge's etymology is sometimes incorrectly attributed to the fact that the Outerbridge Crossing is the most remote bridge in New York City and the southernmost crossing in New York state.

 The bridge is of a steel cantilever construction, designed by John Alexander Low Waddell and built under the auspices of the Port of New York Authority, now the Port Authority of New York and New Jersey, which currently operates it.
 It opened simultaneously with the first Goethals Bridge on June 29, 1928.
 Both spans had similar designs prior to replacement of the Goethals with the current cable-stayed bridge in 2018.
-Neither bridge saw high traffic counts until the opening of the Verrazzano-Narrows Bridge in 1964.
+Neither bridge saw high traffic counts until the opening of the Verrazzano–Narrows Bridge in 1964.
 Traffic counts on both bridges were also depressed due to the effects of the Great Depression and World War II.

 The Outerbridge Crossing has undergone numerous repairs as a result of the high volume of traffic that crosses the bridge each day.
-On October 11, 2013, the Port Authority announced the completion of the bridge's repaving project.

 On March 2, 2017, Port Authority Executive Director Patrick Foye announced the funding of a study into a potential replacement bridge.
 The National Transportation Safety Board recommended in early 2025 that the bridge undergo a structural vulnerability assessment, following the Francis Scott Key Bridge collapse in Maryland the previous year.
 Also in 2025, the Port Authority announced that a study into widening the bridge had been completed at a cost of $8.3 million and would be released later that year.

 Traffic

-The Outerbridge Crossing carried 32,438,000 vehicles (both directions) in 2006, or approximately 90,000 each day.
+13,663,764 vehicles used the Outerbridge Crossing in 2025 going eastbound, representing 12.27% of traffic on bridges operated by the Port Authority.
+This would average to 38,381 cars going eastbound on a daily basis.